johnno1962/Dynamo/README.md

     }
 ```

-In these tag functions an optional dictionary of attributes for the tag can be supplied
-and a contents of nil specifies not to close the tag.

-A final processor, the "YawsDocumentProcessor" generally takes the end of the chain
-serving documents from a document root (which can be your app’s resource directory.)
-A subclass of this, the "MultiHostProcessor" can be used to implement multiple
-sites on one server using the "Host:" http request header.
-In this case it's
-up to any dynamic content to make sure it runs on the right host.

 ### Design

-YawsWebServer has been implemented using BSD sockets rather than Apple's CFSocket as I wasn't convinced
+DynamoWebServer has been implemented using BSD sockets rather than Apple's CFSocket for simplicity and speed.
-it was any less low level and I didn't want to tangle with the main run loop.
-This also simplifies the
-parsing of the HTTP headers as they come in using the venerable "fgets".
-If you don't share this vision
+If you don't share this vision the code is concentrated in the classes DynamoWebServer and DynamoHTTPConnection
-the classes YawsWebServer and YawsHTTPConnection where all this code is concentrated can be re-implemented
-without affecting the basic architecture of the server or affecting any of the "processor" code.
+where all  can be re-implementedwithout affecting the basic architecture of the server or affecting any of
+the "processor" code.

-One thing CFSocket/NSStreams does give however is support for an SSL server so a way had to be found
+One thing CFSocket/NSStreams does provide however is support for an SSL connection so a way had to be found
-to turn the "push" of CFSockets to the "pull" of the Yaws code.
-The solution was to run a separate
+to turn the "push" of CFSockets to the "pull" of the Dynamo code.
+The solution was to run a separate CFSocket
-CFSocket based SSL server as a proxy relaying decrypted data to a "surrogate" Yaws server on localhost
+based SSL server as a proxy relaying decrypted data to a "surrogate" Dynamo server on localhost satisfying both
-satisfying both architectures.
-The code to generate the required certificates in DDKeychain.[nm] was taken from
+architectures.
+The code to generate the required certificates in DDKeychain.[nm], slightly modified from
 robbiehanson's [CocoaHTTPServer](https://github.com/robbiehanson/CocoaHTTPServer) under the following license:

     Software License Agreement (BSD License)